replicatedhq/help-center/README.md

 ## Local development

-Before you are able to run this locally you need to have [Hugo installed](https://gohugo.io/getting-started/installing/) on your machine.
+Before you are able to run this locally you need to have [YARN](https://yarnpkg.com/lang/en/docs/install/) and [Hugo installed](https://gohugo.io/getting-started/installing/) on your machine.
 If you already have Hugo installed, make sure you [have the latest version](https://gohugo.io/getting-started/installing/#upgrade-hugo).

 1. Install project dependencies
    ```bash